University of Nottingham Sexual Violence Liaison Officer (SVLO) Service

 6. A follow up appointment will be made if required.

-If you are a student and you are reporting a staff member then this will go to the Report and Support Student team who deal with reports from students, who will liaise with HR but also be able to offer SVLO support.
+If you are a student and you are reporting a staff member then this will go to the Report and Support Student Team.
+They will liaise with the HR Team who would lead any staff related investigation but you will still be offered SVLO support.

 Where can I go for additional help?